-Financial sustainability: Financial sustainability looks forward to the medium and longer term to consider whether the Commission is planning effectively to continue to fulfill its functions in an affordable and sustainable manner.
+Financial sustainability: Financial sustainability looks forward to the medium and longer term to consider whether the Board is planning effectively to continue to fulfill its functions in an affordable and sustainable manner.

-The Commission is responsible for putting in place proper arrangements to ensure the financial position is soundly based having regard to:
+The Board is responsible for putting in place proper arrangements to ensure the financial position is soundly based having regard to:

-- Such financial monitoring and reporting arrangements as may be specified; - Compliance with any statutory financial requirements and achievement of financial targets: - Balances and reserves, including strategies about levels and their future use; - How the organisation plans to deal with uncertainty in the medium and long term; and - The impact of planned future policies and foreseeable developments on the financial position.
+- Such financial monitoring and reporting arrangements as may be specified; - Compliance with any statutory financial requirements and achievement of financial targets; - Balances and reserves, including strategies about levels and their future use; - How the organisation plans to deal with uncertainty in the medium and long term; and - The impact of planned future policies and foreseeable developments on the financial position.

-During our 2016/17 audit we will consider the financial standing of both the Commission and the National Confidential Forum (NCF).
+During our 2016/17 audit we will consider the Board's financial standing.
 This will involve a review of the arrangements in place for short, medium and long term financial planning, budgetary control and financial reporting.
-It is important that such arrangements are adequate in order to properly control operations and the use of resources.
+It is important that such arrangements are adequate in order to properly control the Board's operations and use of resources.